Once vaccinated, they are well socialized and begin positive response interaction to prepare for life as future members

 On average, we breed a litter every 1 to 1 1/2 years.
 Our puppies are raised in our home, receive copious amounts of attention and affection, excellent veterinary care plus quality nutrition.

 Welsh Springer Spaniels are a less common breed, therefore the number of puppies is quite limited.
 In fact, there are less than 300 individual puppies registered with the AKC each year!

-For the time being: PLEASE DO NOT CALL OR WRITE UNLESS IT IS INDICATED THAT A LITTER IS EXPECTED!
+PLEASE DO NOT CALL OR WRITE ME UNLESS IT IS INDICATED THAT A LITTER IS EXPECTED!